-Spinal cord injury recovery heavily relies on retraining your muscles through repetition.
+Spinal cord injury recovery heavily relies on retraining your muscles, spinal cord, and brain to work in sync again through consistent repetition.

 While there’s currently no cure for spinal cord injury, it’s definitely possible to recover sensation and motor control.

 To help you understand what spinal cord injury recovery may involve, this article will discuss:

 - The Process of Spinal Cord Injury Recovery

 - Rehabilitation Therapies for Spinal Cord Injury Recovery